Gremlinq/ExRam.Gremlinq/README.md

 ### Fluent Linq-style API:
 Build strongly typed gremlin queries:

-    //Get all vertices with label "Person" that have a property "Age" of value 36.
+Get all vertices with label "Person" that have a property "Age" of value 36.

     var persons = await g
         .V<Person>()
         .Where(x => x.Age == 36)
         .ToArray();

-    // Add a vertex with label "Person" and add a property "Age" of value 36. var person = await g
+Add a vertex with label "Person" and add a property "Age" of value 36.

+    var person = await g
         .AddV(new Person { Age = 36 })
         .First();

-    // Above query can also be written differently: var person = await g
+Above query can also be written differently:

+    var person = await g
         .AddV<Person>()
         .Property(x => x.Age, 36)
         .First();

-    // Anonymous traversals are supported seamlessly:
+Anonymous traversals are supported seamlessly:

     var edge = await g
         .AddV<Person>()
         .AddE<WorksAt>()